 The Belfast Gazette

 The Belfast Gazette is the Official Newspaper of Record for Northern Ireland, and is published weekly on Fridays.
-Despite the title, it’s not like most newspapers as its content consists of legal and official announcements from HM Government, the Northern Ireland Executive, the Armed Forces, local authorities, churches, companies and private citizens.
+Despite the title and the description, it’s not like most newspapers as its content consists of legal and official announcements from HM Government, the Northern Ireland Executive, the Armed Forces, local authorities, churches, companies and private citizens.

 It was founded in June 1921 as a successor to the Dublin Gazette (itself founded in 1706), as it became increasingly clear that Ireland would be divided and that the North would therefore need its own separate Official Newspaper of Record.
 (The Dublin Gazette became the Iris Oifigiúil in January 1922.)